You are here

 Minimum System Requirements:

-- Water flow fate from well of at least 7 gallons per minute for proper backwash
+- Water flow rate from your water supply of at least 7 gallons per minute for proper backwash

 - Maximum ferric/ferrous iron content 10 ppm